NiteshGautam393/Bizbot/README.md

 # Bizbot
 My final year project.
-A chabot and desktop application to optimize e-business operations like placing and tracking orders and more.
+Engineered a comprehensive desktop application for business owners to efficiently manage operations and a chatbot for customers to place and track orders, utilizing Java, Python, JavaFx, JasperSoft Studio, DialogFlow, FastAPI, and MySQL technologies.